George Bacouni: Ministry

 On 21 June 2014 he was named by Patriarch Gregory III Laham to be the Melkite Synod Archbishop of the Melkite Greek Catholic Archeparchy of Akka and installed in that office on August 5.

 On 8 November 2018, he was elected as the Archbishop of Beirut and Byblos (Jbeil) and confirmed on the 24th of that month.
 However, it is not clear whether he has been installed yet.

 Pope Francis named him a member of the Congregation for the Oriental Churches on 6 August 2019.

+Views

 Opinion about lack of priests and celibacy

-In an interview on the issue of the shortage of priests and celibacy Bacaouni expressed his surprise at the Roman Catholic Church, which had drawn from the experience of the Eastern Churches with married priests.
+In an interview on the issue of the shortage of priests and celibacy, Bacaouni expressed his surprise at the Latin Church, which had drawn from the experience of the Eastern Churches with married priests.
 His key message was: "Christianity survived in the Middle East because of married priests".
 On the situation in his diocese, he said that in his 10 parishes 12 priests are active, including eight married priests and four unmarried priests.
-His conclusion was that celibacy for priests in the Latin rite was always not defined as church discipline and theological or spiritual issue.
+His conclusion was that celibacy for priests in the Latin Church was always not defined as church discipline and theological or spiritual issue.
 Finally, the exemplary life of married or celibate priests in their communities, the knowledge of theology, preaching the gospel and the celebration of the sacraments became most important to him.